-Bloody Sunday: PPS to restart Soldier F proceedings
+Bloody Sunday prosecution of Soldier F to be resumed

 The PPS said it has now reviewed its position on the matter and decided to resume the prosecution.

-Soldier F faces two charges of murder and five of attempted murder in Londonderry on 30 January 1972.
+Soldier F is being prosecuted for the murders of William McKinney and James Wray in Londonderry on 30 January 1972.

+He also faces five charges of attempted murder on the same date.

+The prosecution is set to restart at Londonderry Magistrates' Court on Tuesday.

 Thirteen people were shot dead and at least 15 others injured when members of the Army's Parachute Regiment opened fire on civil rights demonstrators in the Bogside - a predominantly Catholic part of Derry.